-Mario has a bachelor's degree in economics and a master's degree in finance from Université de Sherbrooke.
-He has also completed the securities course given by the Canadian Securities Institute and holds the chartered financial analyst designation from the CFA Institute.
-He is a member of the Montréal CFA Society.
+Mr. Therrien holds a bachelor's degree in economics and a master's degree in finance from Université de Sherbrooke.
+He has also completed the Canadian Securities Course given by the Canadian Securities Institute, and is a CFA charter holder.